intel-lab-lkp/linux/Documentation/process/handling-regressions.rst

        #regzbot monitor: http://some.bugtracker.example.com/ticket?id=123456789

-   Regzbot will then automatically associate patches with the report that contain "Link:" tags pointing to your mail or the mentioned ticket.
+   Regzbot will then automatically associate patches with the report that contain "Closes:" or "Link:" tags pointing to your mail or the mentioned ticket.

 What's important when fixing regressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~